UTS-eResearch/datacrate/spec/0.3/data_crate_specification_v0.3.md

 The DataCrate specification aims to ensure that packages are as self documenting as possible:

--  Anyone with a *DataCrate* zip file can unzip it, notice that there is an `index.html` file in the base directory, open that in a web browser, and find out about the data; where it came from, who to contact about it, if it has a homepage and so on, which is more usable than simple zipping or bagging of files or using XML-based metadata formats.
+-  Anyone with a *DataCrate* zip file can unzip it, notice that there is a `CATALOG.html` file in the base directory, open that in a web browser, and find out about the data; where it came from, who to contact about it, if it has a homepage and so on, which is more usable than simple zipping or bagging of files or using XML, JSON or bespoke metadata formats.

--  Repository managers can put *DataCrates* on the web with the `index.html` file giving a detailed 'peek' inside the dataset.
-(This spec does not deal with showing previews or thumbnails of content but a future version will).
+-  Repository managers can put *DataCrates* on the web with the `CATALOG.html` file giving a detailed 'peek' inside the dataset.

--  In a *Bagged DataCrate* the metadata files `index.html` and `CATALOG.json` are not in the payload directory, and hence can be changed (for example to update to a new version of DataCrate) without changing the data payload and its checksums.
+-  In a *Bagged DataCrate* the metadata files `CATALOG.html` and `CATALOG.json` are not in the Bagit payload directory (`/data`), and hence can be changed (for example to update to a new version of DataCrate) without changing the data payload and its checksums.

-In an academic context, it is important to be able to associate data with funded research projects and publications, and desirable to be able to describe the *contents* of a data package, not just the data in aggregate, so DataCrate allows for file-level descriptions; to describe file format and extent, licensing, copyright ownership and authorship and other metadata at a granular level.
+In an academic context, it is important to be able to associate data with funded research projects and publications, and desirable to be able to describe the *contents* of a data package, not just the data in aggregate, so DataCrate allows for file-level descriptions; to describe file format and extent, licensing, copyright ownership and authorship and other metadata and contextual information at a granular level.

 Because DataCrates could be created at many different stages in the research data lifecycle there is a very minimal mandated minimum set of metadata.
 There